cdauth/json-stream-es/README.md

 });
 ```

-If you prefer the generated JSON to be indented, you can pass a number or string as the second parameter to `generateJsonStream()`.
+If you prefer the generated JSON to be indented, you can pass a number or string as the second parameter to `stringifyJsonStream()`.
 It will behave in the same way as the [`space` parameter of `JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#space).

 ### Consume a JSON stream